 Dedicating one minute a day to looking over your bank account makes you aware of where you spend the most.
 This also promotes comfortability in managing one’s finances.
 Get cash out daily or weekly to keep to a specific spending amount, which is a research-proven technique that keeps your cash account stable.
 When swiping cards is the go-to, the convenience causes individuals to spend much more.

 When paying off credit card debt or loans, it’s beneficial to chip away at a loan with a higher interest rate.
-If you wait to pay, amounts owed increases exponentially.
-Although paying off smaller amounts of debt with smaller interest rates seems more manageable, they won’t cost as much as high interest debt.
-By hedging larger loans and limiting the traction their high interest gains, the debt is more manageable over time.
+If you wait to pay, the amounts owed increases exponentially.
+Although paying off smaller amounts of debt with smaller interest rates seems more manageable, they won’t cost as much as high-interest debt.
+By hedging larger loans and limiting the traction of their high-interest gains, the debt is more manageable over time.